SPECIAL london Scape look-up cool Covent Garden T-shirt a lot goes on great hotel deals the light high quality - a gift

 A Skelding Summary

-Banking & the monetary system has ancient origins though there are few detailed records prior to the 1200s.
-(The history of money is quite another subject) The idea of buying things with coinage and gold bullion had already gained common currency.
-People had realised that use of coins was far more convenient than reliance on bartering - a quaint system where, for example, if you wanted a bucket you gave your local bucket dispenser a goat as exchange.
-Coins were far easier to carry in your purse than goats or buckets.
+Banking & the current world monetary system has ancient origins though there are few detailed records prior to the 1200s.
+(The history of money is quite another subject) The idea of buying things with coinage and gold bullion had already gained common currency by the time centralised storage and distribution caught on.
+People had realised that use of coins was far more convenient than reliance on bartering - a quaint system where, for example, if you wanted a bucket you gave your local bucket dispenser a goat as exchange - coins being far easier to carry in your purse than goats or buckets.

 One early feature was the emergence of deposit accounts where money or other valuables were stored for safe keeping.
 Loans based on oral agreement, recorded in early banker's journals, again were established very early on.